zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

 # cpu_count: 2, gpu_count=1, memory="2GB"
 ```

-In the above example, the two settings were automatically merged.
+In the above example, the two settings configurations were automatically merged.

 ## Fetching configuration